redolution/gekkoboot/README.md

 Be careful not to touch any of the analog controls (sticks and triggers) when powering on as this is when they are calibrated.

-iplboot also acts as a server for @emukidid's [usb-load](https://github.com/emukidid/gc-usb-load), should you want to use it for development purposes.
+gekkoboot also acts as a server for @emukidid's [usb-load](https://github.com/emukidid/gc-usb-load), should you want to use it for development purposes.

 **Something not working?** See the [troubleshooting section](#troubleshooting).